Board of Directors

 Collins also is a long-time sports official.
 He is a member of the USA Track and Field, Pacific Association.
 He has officiated numerous CIF State track championships, has served as head officials for the para-shot put at numerous CIF State championships, and has officiated at the US Paralympic National Track and Field Championships.

 After his college career ended he was drafted by the San Francisco Giants and pitched minor league ball for that organization.
-After his pro career ended Steve returned to the city and has spent the last 43 years teaching and coaching at Sacred Heart Cathedral Prep.
+After his pro career ended Steve returned to the city and has spent over 40 years teaching and coaching at Sacred Heart Cathedral Prep.
 Steve also spent 10 years coaching at the college level at USF, SF State and Sonoma State and spent his final year at SF State as the Head Coach.
-Steve is the Founder and Director of the SHC Hall of Fame Baseball Academy, a summer baseball camp for kids 8-14, for the past 31 years.
+Steve is the Founder and Director of the SHC Hall of Fame Baseball Academy, a summer baseball camp for kids 8-14, for over 30 years.

 Steve has been honored and privileged to be a part of five Halls of Fame including the prestigious SF Prep Hall of Fame.
 Steve has been married to his wife Rose.
 They have two children and four grandchildren.